 Every outcome has an assessment form with a rubric (next section below).
 Use the form to tally ratings at different levels while you evaluate student work.
 Add brief comments on common strengths and areas for improvement related to the learning outcome.
 Enter this data into the online reporting system (bottom section below).

-Note that while you might want to use the rubrics to grade student work, all that is required for GER assessment is the number of ratings at each level and summary comments.
+Note that while you might want to use the rubrics to evaluate individual student work, all that is required for GER assessment is the number of ratings at each level and summary comments.
 If you decide to use the rubrics for pre- and post-assessment, please report only the post-assessment (outcome) data; you can note growth or lack of growth in your comments on strengths and areas for improvement.

 A Lawrence graduate should be able to: